apache/airflow/STATIC_CODE_CHECKS.rst

 The static code checks can be launched using the Breeze environment.

-You run the static code checks via ``./breeze static-check`` or ``./breeze static-check-all-files`` commands.
+You run the static code checks via ``./breeze static-check`` or commands.

-The former ones run appropriate checks only for files changed and staged locally, the latter ones run checks on all files.
+Note that it may take a lot of time to run checks for all files with pylint on macOS due to a slow filesystem for macOS Docker.
+As a workaround, you can add their arguments after ``--`` as extra arguments.
+For example ``--files`` flag.
+By default those checks are run only on the files you've changed in your commit, but you can also add ``-- --all-files`` flag to run check on all files.

 You can see the list of available static checks either via ``--help`` flag or by using the autocomplete option.
 Note that the ``all`` static check runs all configured static checks.